-- ELSE 5043.
+- ELSE 5003.
+SPED Academy 101: Foundations of Teaching Students with Exceptional Needs An overview of special education that includes the historical foundation of special education, litigation and legislation, characteristics of students with exceptionalities, assessment procedures, the IEP process, and collaboration with families and professionals in the field of education.
+Prerequisite, admission to the MAT in Special Education program. - ELSE 5043.
 Educational Diagnosis and Assessment in Special Education A study of the principles and practices for assessment and identification of individuals with disabilities.
 Administration of formal and informal assessment instruments, and interpretation and reporting of assessment data is emphasized. - ELSE 5083.
-Collaboration for Special Education Service Delivery A study of the team planning process, working with families, and service delivery options for special education, including special class placement, consultation, and collaborative teaching. - ELSE 5633.
-Diagnostic and Corrective Reading Instruction for Individuals with Mild Disabilities
+Collaboration for Special Education Service Delivery

-Developing comprehensive understanding of diagnostic and corrective needs of individuals with reading disabilities in special education classrooms. - ELSE 5683.
-Methods for Working with Families Development of effective interpersonal communicative skills; conducting parent-teacher conferences; and designing training programs for parents.
+A study of the team planning process, working with families, and service delivery options for special education, including special class placement, consultation, and collaborative teaching.

-- ELSE 5703.
+- ELSE 5633.
+Literacy Assessment, and Diagnosis of Exceptional Learners Developing comprehensive understanding of diagnostic and corrective needs of individuals with reading disabilities in special education classrooms. - ELSE 5683.
+Methods for Working with Families Development of effective interpersonal communicative skills; conducting parent-teacher conferences; and designing training programs for parents. - ELSE 5703.
 Identification, Nature, and Needs of the Gifted, Talented, and Creative A comprehensive study of gifted, talented and creative learners including characteristics, Identification procedures, appropriate educational services, and social needs of this population in a variety of educational settings. - ELSE 5713.
-Educational Procedures and Materials for the Gifted, Talented, and Creative Focus is on current theory and practice in planning educational programs for gifted, talented, and creative students. - ELSE 5723.
+Educational Procedures and Materials for the Gifted, Talented, and CreativeFocus is on current theory and practice in planning educational programs for gifted, talented, and creative students. - ELSE 5723.
 Assessment for Programming for Gifted, Talented, and Creative Review and administration of assessment instruments for the purpose of preliminary screening, identification, and differentiating programming for the gifted, talented, and creative. - ELSE 5733.
 Gifted Children in the Regular Classroom A study of effective strategies used by regular classroom teachers to serve learning needs of gifted.
 Specific topics related to giftedness will be studied including characteristics, identification, and differentiated instruction. - ELSE 5743.
 Assessment of Young Children with Exceptionalities A study of evaluative and diagnostic instruments and procedures used with young exceptional children from birth to five years of age. - ELSE 5813.
 Current Issues in Gifted Education An examination of research and theory related to giftedness, and analysis of data-driven decision-making for effective classroom practice for gifted students. - ELSE 6013.
 Contemporary Issues in Special Education This course prepares teachers to meet the needs of elementary and secondary students with learning and behavior problems in a variety of settings based on current research on best practices.
 Prerequisite, Admission to the MSE K-12 Special Education Program. - ELSE 6023.
 Characteristics of Individuals with Disabilities Advanced in-depth study designed to develop knowledge of the characteristics and issues related to individuals with disabilities. - ELSE 6033.
 Affective Programming in the Classroom An in-depth study of the social and emotional needs of children who have diverse learning needs. - ELSE 6053.
 Educational Procedures for Individuals with Mild Disabilities A study of models for the planning and delivering of instruction to students with disabilities who require an individualized general curriculum Includes techniques and materials for teaching reading, math and writing. - ELSE 6073.
 Educational Procedures for Individuals with Moderate-Profound Disabilities